-- According to the Urban Institute, the number of Americans aged 65 and older is expected to double over the next 40 years, reaching 80 million.° As people age, they tend to lose flexibility, strength, and, often, their balance.
-As a result, falls are a common reason seniors require physical therapy.
-Furthermore, physical therapy has been used for patients with a variety of conditions such as arthritis, Parkinson's, and Alzheimer's. - According to the Centers for Disease Control and Prevention (CDC), the number of Americans with obesity has increased over the past decade reaching 42.4 percent of the population in 2017-2018.
+- According to the Urban Institute, the number of Americans aged 65 and older is expected to double over the next 40 years, reaching 80 million.8 As people age, they tend to lose flexibility, strength, and, often, their balance.
+As a result, falls are the major reason seniors require physical therapy.
+Furthermore, physical therapy has been used for patients with a variety of conditions such as arthritis, Parkinson's and Alzheimer's. - According to the Centers for Disease Control and Prevention (CDC), the number of Americans with obesity has increased over the past decade reaching 42.4 percent of the population in 2017-2018.
 Obesity can contribute to joint pain due to increased stress that excess body weight puts on joints, muscles, and spinal discs.
-Physical therapists are often able to help design programs to reduce pain, improve cardiovascular fitness, strength, movement, and flexibility. - According to an article published by the American Academy of Orthopaedic Surgeons (AAOS), approximately 50 percent of Americans are affected by a musculoskeletal condition.
+Physical therapists are often able to help design programs to reduce pain and improve cardiovascular fitness, strength, movement, and flexibility. - According to an article published by the American Academy of Orthopaedic Surgeons (AAOS), approximately 50 percent of Americans are affected by a musculoskeletal condition.
 As the country battles the opioid crisis, patients may turn to physical therapy.
-Studies have demonstrated a link between early use of physical therapy and improved patient-reported outcomes, as well as reduced healthcare costs, and opioid use.10
+Studies have demonstrated a link between early use of physical therapy and improved patient-reported outcomes, as well as reduced healthcare costs, and opioid use.9 - Physical therapists have demonstrated the ability to make accurate and appropriate discharge recommendations for patients who are acutely ill.10 Multiple studies have shown that re-admissions are less likely when a physical therapist participates on an interdisciplinary team discharging a patient from an acute care setting.